GUINEA PIG Care – everything you should know

 Some guinea pigs develop a distressing condition where sore scabs form around the mouth and nose, starting in the corners of the mouth and spreading outwards.
 The condition can also spread to their bottom as well in severe cases.
 It would appear to be fungal in origin.
 You may find the following link useful:www.guinealynx.info/cheilitis.html This condition needs urgent attention, and the guinea pig should either be taken to the vet (the vet may prescribe

 Nystatin cream, which is known to be effective) or you could try treatment at home initially if you have the time and knowledge to do so.
 The scabs need to be very gently soaked off (this must be done with extreme care and lots of patience as it is excruciating), and a tincture of iodine (such as Betadine, from the chemist) applied sparingly and gently with cotton wool to the affected areas.
-Daktarin oral gel available from the chemist is also very effective but must be used for at least 2-3 weeks and is most effective if the scabs are removed first.
+Daktarin oral gel available from the chemist is also very effective but must be used for at least 2-3 weeks.
+It is most effective if the scabs are removed first.

 Blistex Relief Cream (again available from your local chemist) can also be effective, giving real relief as it has some local anaesthetic effects which soothe the raw areas.
 This should be done twice daily for at least 2-3 weeks, even after you are confident that the area has healed.
 In stubborn cases, I also use a product called Surolan (available from vets), which I use sparingly once a day instead of the Blistex for three or four days and then swap to the Blistex.